Guidelines for Documenting ADHD

 In order for services to be provided at the college level, specific requests for accommodation(s) must be made.
 An explanation for each recommended accommodation and its relationship to substantiating evidence should be included.

 For additional information, please consult the Jefferson Community College Catalog for sections addressing disability policy and disabled student services.
-If you need further clarification of, or have questions in regard to, these guidelines, please contact Tanya Hoistion, Disability Specialist, in the Learning & Success Center, at 315-786-2335 or firstname.lastname@example.org.
+If you need further clarification of, or have questions in regard to, these guidelines, please contact Tanya Hoistion, Coordinator Student Accommodations and Testing Services, in the Collaborative Learning Center, at 315-786-2335 or firstname.lastname@example.org, CLC, Room 15-137E.

 The Disability Specialist is the College’s approved person for deciding reasonable and appropriate accommodation based on the documentation recommendation, the disability, and the essential skill for each course.
 Accommodations are decided on a case by case basis.

-Individuals with concerns about the evaluation process or the accommodations provided by the College may seek assistance, review, and appeal through Jefferson’s ADAAA/504 Compliance Officer, at 315-786-2401, Lansing Building, room 1-109.
+Individuals with concerns about the evaluation process or the accommodations provided by the College may seek assistance, review, and appeal through Gabrielle Thompson, Jefferson’s ADAAA/504 Compliance Officer, at 315-786-6561, McVean building, room 4-100.

 Glutting, Joseph J., Maureen C. Monaghan, and Wayne Adams.
 “Some Psychometric Properties of a System to Measure ADHD Among College Students: Factor Pattern, Reliability, and One-Year Predictive Validity.”
 Measurement and Evaluation in Counseling and Development 34.4 (2002): 194-209.
 Wilson Select Plus.
 14 Feb.
 2003.
 Web.